seriouslysean/usage--vite-2.9/README.md

 | Vite    | 471ms  | 271ms  | 257ms  | 237ms  | 271ms  | 301.4   | +782.48% |

 Using Webpack as our baseline, Vite blows it out of the water when it comes to build speed.
 On average, Vite is `782.48%` faster than Webpack.

+# Notes

+There is a middle ground!
+Using something like `esbuild-loader` would allow you to swap out `ts-loader` or `babel-loader`, which massively improves build speeds.
+There's a really good article called [webpack or esbuild: Why not both](https://blog.logrocket.com/webpack-or-esbuild-why-not-both/) that has a lot more information.
 # Technology

 - [Vue CLI](https://cli.vuejs.org/)